fnagel/t3extblog/CONTRIBUTING.md

 # How to contribute

 Any help is appreciated.
-Please feel free to drop me a line, open issues or send pull requests.
+Please feel free to open issues or send pull requests.

 It is possible to sponsor features and bugfixes!